It might not always be obvious, but data accompanies everything that we do in business. So relying data-driven marketing shouldn’t come as a surprise.

 It’s hard to imagine a digital-first business that doesn’t have a presence on social media these days.
 Besides being a channel to create strong customer relationships, social media also generates traffic for your website and promotes the brand.

 Measuring social media data is helpful to evaluate your brand awareness and the impact of your work.
-But don’t get blinded by the number of followers and likes.
+However, don’t get blinded by the number of followers and likes.
 Metrics like Engagement Rate (how followers interact with your account) and Reach (how many people see your content) are better growth indicators.

 The two most common metrics are Open Rate and Click Through Rate (CTR, how many subscribers click on links in an email) in email marketing.
 For a more in-depth understanding, look into List Growth Rate, Bounce Rate (how many emails don’t get delivered), and Unsubscribes.